akshatbajaj09/akshat-bajaj-python/README.md

 - Studied Abstraction.
 - Cleared the confusion between encapsulation and abstraction.
 - Saw the concept of abstract classes and @abstractmethod.

+## Day 14

+- Studied Inheritance and different types of Inheritance.
+- Studied about Polymorphism and its two forms.